Automating Security: Key Tools in the DevSecOps Pipeline

 Cloud Security Posture Management (CSPM)

 CSPM tools continuously monitor cloud environments (AWS, Azure, GCP) for misconfigurations, compliance violations, and security risks.
 They provide visibility and automated remediation capabilities.
 Examples: Prisma Cloud, Wiz, Orca Security.
+Similar to how market analysis platforms monitor risk indicators, CSPM tracks security posture continuously.

 Building an Effective DevSecOps Toolchain